Skip to content

 Microscopy

 There were no suitable means of magnifying invisible organisms prior to the 17th century.
-We have already seen how Anton van Leeuwenhoek is honoured for providing the first accurate report of the occurrence of bacteria with the help of his single-lens microscopes of simplest possible design.
-He could make lenses and using them to build magnifying glasses to provide a magnification of about 200 times.
+We have already seen how Anton van Leeuwenhoek is honored for providing the first accurate report of the occurrence of bacteria with the help of his single-lens microscopes of the simplest possible design.
+He could make lenses and use them to build magnifying glasses to provide a magnification of about 200 times.

 (1) corrected complex eyepiece and objective lenses,